girlcrowt/girlcrowt-field-guide/README.md

 ## The philosophy

-The GFG is not built around memorizing technologies.
+The girlcrowt Field Guide is not built around memorizing technologies.

 It is built around understanding them.